calvinmetcalf/shapefile-js/README.md

 ##LICENSE
-Main library MIT license, origional version was less permisive but there is 0 code shared.
+Main library MIT license, original version was less permissive but there is 0 code shared.
 Included libraries are under their respective lisenses which are:
 - [JSZip](https://github.com/Stuk/jszip/) by @Stuk MIT or GPLv3
 - [lie](https://github.com/calvinmetcalf/lie) by me and @RubenVerborgh MIT
 - [setImmediate](https://github.com/NobleJS/setImmediate) by @NobleJS et al MIT